RobinSchmidt/RS-MET-Research/ReadMe.txt

 where I work on some latex documents where I explain some ideas.
 Not much to see there yet, though.
 The C++ project is also used to render the figures for the latex documents.
-This is explained in more detail in the local ReadMe there.
+This is explained in more detail in the local ReadMe file there.